jesperberth/automationclass/website/content/lab01/task7/_index.md

 ![Alt text](images/05_vscode_ready.png?raw=true "Git repo is now in VSCode")

-To push changes back to our GitHub repository we need to authenticate

 In the __EXPLORER__ (The Red box is the File Explorer) click once on the README.md file

 ![Alt text](images/06_vscode_explorer.png?raw=true "EXPLORER in VSCode")